avuko/sb/README.md

 |80.191.2.2|laleh.itrc.ac.ir|incision|20030411-160713|

 Working with hostnames/ IP addresses/ whois data/ (scholar.)google.com and archive.org was tricky, because most of the tools of the trade try to be current, not historical.
-In the end my endeavours resulted in the following list.
+In the end my endeavors resulted in the following list.
 If you have more or better information, please feel free to contact me.

 |hostname|country|vertical(s)|implant type|context                                      |